From Melbourne

 Shitamachi Kombu

 Weekend writer.
 Born in Kanda, Tokyo, and the third generation “Edokko” (Tokyoite).
 Interested in rediscovering the shitamachi (oldtown) area.
 Relies on an electric bicycle daily as a commuting companion.
 Suffers from a poor sense of direction.
 A fan of essayist Sadao Shouji.
-Writing under the pen name “Shitamachi Kombu,” inspired by the classic snack “Miyako (downtown) Konbu.”
+Writing under the pen name “Shitamachi Kombu,” inspired by the classic snack “Miyako (downtown) Kombu.”